serras/functional-map/concepts/pattern-matching.md

 Ideally, the _cases_ in a pattern-matching block should be **exhaustive**, so every value of the matched expression is covered by one case, and **mutually exclusive**, so no value of the expression can match more than one case.
 However, automatically checking these conditions can be a very difficult problem.

-In practice, most
+Pattern-matching is closely related to the use of [Algebraic Data Types](---), and their _generalised_ counterparts.
+Intuitively, if a data type can be built using one of several data constructors, to process a value of this type we would use a pattern-match with a case for each data constructor.

 ## Pattern Matching in Languages